 The network topology enables tracing analysis and rapid retrieval of network features.
 When edits occur on a utility network, affected parts of the network topology are displayed as dirty areas to indicate that the network topology does not match the edited features.
 The network topology stores all types of associations—connectivity, containment, and structural attachment—in the utility network.
-A validate network topology operation updates the associations in the area where edits took place and produces accurate tracing results.
+A validate network topology operation will update the associations in the area where edits took place and produce accurate tracing results.

 To learn more, see Network topology.

 Junction and edge objects are nonspatial network objects used to model and work with a large number of real-world features that share a common geographical space, for example, the strands inside of a fiber cable or conductors in an underground duct.
 This allows organizations to model their network in more detail without the need to create features with shapes for every asset.

 To learn more, see Junction and edge objects.

 When working with a utility network stored in an enterprise geodatabase, there are two owners for a utility network dataset: the database owner and the portal owner.